emilyst/home/README.md

     home remote add origin git@github.com:emilyst/home.git
     home fetch --all
     home reset --hard origin/master
-    home submodule update --init --remote --rebase --jobs 8
+    home submodule update --init --rebase

 Afterwards, always use the `home` alias to interact with the home repository.
-(This alias is configured for Zsh by the current configuration.)
-Local master tracks origin/master automatically during this setup, thanks to recent versions of Git.
+(This alias is configured for Zsh by my current configuration.)
+Local "master" tracks "origin/master" automatically during this setup, thanks to recent versions of Git.

 Layout and Editing
 ------------------

-All files and directories are ignored by default.
-This is done via a sneaky trick: a special "`.gitignore.home`" file which lives in my home repository that doesn't get used unless the current Git directory is the one for the home repository.
+All files and directories are ignored by default so that I only version the few files which matter to me.
+This is done using a sneaky trick: a special "`.gitignore.home`" file which lives in my home repository that doesn't get used unless the current Git directory is the one for the home repository.
 I wanted to avoid having a file named "`.gitignore`" in my home directory which excludes everything because Git and certain other tools will look for it.

 To pull this off, first, I added a configuration stanza to the _bottom_ of [my global Git configuration](.gitconfig) like the following.